dmbdesignpdx/grouped-svg-sprite/index.md

 ...
 ```

 Finally, because this SVG document is a separete document, we **need** to declare a `target` attribute.
-Otherwise, the object will literally load the result in itself.
-The only time you won't need to use a `target` is if you're using a special link; i.e. `mailto:` or `tel:`.
+Otherwise, the object will literally load the destination in itself.
+The only time you won't need to use a `target` is if you're using _special&nbsp;links_ such as `mailto:` or `tel:`.

-Some options are:<br>
+Some target options are:<br>
-`target="_blank"` if you plan to have the link go to a different site.<br>
+A) `_blank` if you plan to have the link take the user to a different site.<br>
-`target="_top"` if you want the link to go to a reference ID on the same page.
-For that, you'll also need to reference it to the root directory; i.e. your sprite is `root/img/sprite.svg`, you'll want the href to point to `../../#referenceID`.
+B) `_top` if the link is going to a reference ID on the HTML page.
+For that, you'll also need to reference it to the root directory; i.e. your sprite is at `root/img/sprite.svg`, you'll want the href to point _back_ two directories `../../#referenceID`.

 Here's an example:
 ```xml